-Additionally, projects may be considered for a greater level of Tollway contribution should any of the following apply:
+Additionally, projects that complete an existing partial interchange may be considered for a greater level of Tollway contribution should any of the following apply:

-- 1. Revenue projection exceed 50% of the project costs over the initial 10-year period - 2.
-Proposed access completes an existing partial interchange, provides new access to an SRA or designated truck route - 3.
+- 1. Revenue projection exceeds 50% of the project costs over the initial 10-year period - 2.
+Provides new access to an SRA or designated truck route - 3.
 Project is located in a rural area and recovers the Tollway investment through net new revenues over a 15-year period - 4.
-Applicant owns or has rights to a majority of the necessary ROW for the project
+Applicant owns or has rights to a majority of the necessary ROW for the project.
+Applicants may partner with private sector entities for the donation of land.

 - 5. Applicant agrees to finance the project with Tollway reimbursement - 6.
-Access serves multiple regional purposes such as, transit access, crash investigation site, commercial parking access, etc.
+Access serves multiple regional purposes such as, transit access, crash investigation site, commercial parking access, multi-modal access to transit, etc. - 7.
+Projects involves collaboration and financing from multiple units of government